 The MSU Museum is serving as the central repository for memorial items placed around campus following the tragedy of Feb.
 13, 2023.
 These items include signs, letters, candles, stuffed animals and various personal mementos and ephemera, all of which will be documented and preserved.

-Throughout 2024, the MSU Museum will focus on cataloging and digitizing all memorial items, performing preventative conservation and ensuring proper storage.
-Museum staff will continue collaborating with campus partners to collect additional materials placed around campus in commemoration of the one-year mark.
+Throughout 2024, the MSU Museum focused on cataloging and digitizing all memorial items, performing preventative conservation and ensuring proper storage.

 In the near term, the collection materials will remain on restricted access and will not be available to the public.
 The MSU Museum and its campus partners are determining the best ways to manage this important collection in a trauma-informed manner.